Arusha, Tarangire, Ngorongoro Crater, Serengeti, Olduvai Gorge, Crater Highlands, Lake Manyara National Park, Zanzibar, Stone Town

 As you leave the Serengeti the wildlife keeps coming.
 As you head out of the park you're still on a game drive, stopping and admiring the wonders.
 Gradually the grass plains become rolling hills and the game gets sparser.
 Don't put the camera away though.
 Outside the park boundaries it's not uncommon to see a lost elephant or a wandering herd of gazelle and zebra.
 You're heading through the crater highlands to Olduvai Gorge, and you're heading back in time 3.5 million years.
 The fossils and tools discovered in this gorge indicate that this area was instrumental in the birth of mankind as we know it.
 The views inspire, the artifacts provoke discussion and reflection, and a walk through the site is a touching journey into history.
 After all the action of the last few days it's good to have a quiet night before the safari adventure continues.
-You'll spend the night at the elegant Bougainvillea Safari Lodge, lounging in the gardens and enjoying a huge private bungalow.
+You'll spend the night at an elegant safari lodge, lounging in the gardens and enjoying a huge private bungalow.

 Lake Manyara National Park is always green, the lush forest and verdant floodplains providing shocks of color whatever the season.
 It attracts birds, hundreds of different species fluttering through the trees and singing raucous concertos.
 Hornbills are the loudest, covering the entrance and bellowing from the treetops.
 Kori bustard are the largest, soaring through the air with a monumental nine-foot wingspan.
 It's an ornithologist's paradise, but that's not the only reason for visiting Lake Manyara.
 You'll weave and wind through the trees, passing baboon troops with humorous antics.
 Keep your eye on the branches, the lions also like to climb trees here, and it’s often just a single branch that separates safari truck from predator.

 This is your last day on safari and by now you'll probably have seen all of your favorites.
 Perhaps it’s the graceful giraffes that silently cross the lake's open plains.
 Maybe it’s the elusive leopards, the hardest to find of the Big Five, yet living in abundance in the acacia woodlands.
 Some people are enthralled by hippos; others can't decide if those that wade into the lake are cumbersome or cute.
 Lake Manyara can get you very close to these favorites.
 Turn a corner and a herd of elephants are standing on the trail.
 Move out of the trees and bushy haired buffalos block the path.
 A rare herd of Lesser kudu watches you pass, their horns pointing impressively skyward.
-After exploring this compact park you'll continue onto Arusha and spend the night at Outpost Lodge.
+After exploring this compact park you'll continue onto Arusha and spend the night before flying out.